ZEISS-PiWeb/PiWeb-MeshModel/README.md

 <img style="width:100px;" src="gfx/CubeSingleMesh.png" >

-This isn't very nice, because the **normals are calculated per vertex** from the adjacent triangles.
-You could improve this by duplicating points and specifying precalculated normals, but there's an easier way: just create a single **mesh** object for **every side** of the cube:
+This isn't very nice, because every vertex has only one normal, and it points to none of the sides, since the adjacent triangles are orthogonal to each other.
+You could improve this by duplicating points and specifying precalculated normals, but there's an easier way: just create a single **mesh** for **every side** of the cube:

 ```csharp
 static Mesh CreateSquare( Point3F p1, Point3F p2, Point3F p3, Point3F p4)